 Basic principles and practices involved in the distribution of goods and services, market surveys, advertising and salesmanship.
-Taken by students electing the Business concentration during the fourth semester.
+Taken by students electing the Business concentration during the

-BUSINESS 206
+BUSINESS 206 Principles of Management and Leadership

-Principles of Management and Leadership 3 Planning, organizing, directing, coordinating, and controlling the activities of the administrative unit; evolution of management thinking.
+Planning, organizing, directing, coordinating, and controlling the activities of the administrative unit; evolution of management thinking.
 Taken by students electing the Business concentration during the fourth semester.

-COMMUNICATION STUDIES 120 Public Speaking
+Public Speaking